OpenSUTD/discovery-week-working-title/_pages/programs.md

 We'd like to support Fifth Rows in reaching out to the Freshmores but also to help Freshmores make sense of what Fifth Rows suit them best.
 Specifically through clear communication and categorising our workshops into tracks based on skills taught.

-*Talk to your Cluster Reps or catch us during the Fifth Row Forum on 10th April 2019*

 **Human Library**